Biological-Microsystems-Laboratory/sickle-cell-hemoglobin-poration/README.md.txt

 # Sickle-Cell Hemoglobin Poration
-This project aims to explore the effect of polymerizing Sickle-cell hemoglobin (HBs) on cell and/or liposome permeablity.
+This project aims to explore the effect of polymerizing Sickle-cell hemoglobin (HBs) on cell and/or liposome permeability.